Skip navigation

 Words by Dr. Martin Douglas Hendry

-How much does it cost to file a trademark application?
+How much does it cost to file a trade mark application?

-Registering a trademark is not free and there are a number of factors that influence how much it costs.
+Registering a trade mark is not free and there are a number of factors that influence how much it costs.

 In this quick answer guide, I will take you through what the main factors are and how this may affect the cost of securing your brand.